Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Methodology

-Note that $f_{H(s;X)}(t)$ is a density function with respect to $t$, while $g(s)$ is not a density function with respect to $s$.
-According to (\ref{equ:hdensity}), unlike typical nonparametric regression methods for which one assigns weights to observations depending on one variable, here all the $F(k|X),k=0,\ldots$ contribute to the weights, and this dynamic scheme increases efficiency.
+Note that $f_{H(s;\mathbf{X})}(t)$ is a density function with respect to $t$, while $g(s)$ is not a density function with respect to $s$.
+According to \eqref{equ:hdensity}, unlike typical nonparametric regression methods for which one assigns weights to observations depending on one regressor, here all the $F\left(k\mid \mathbf{X}\right),k=0,1,\ldots$ contribute to the weights, and this dynamic scheme increases efficiency.
 Meanwhile, in Section \ref{asym}, by making realistic assumptions, we make sure $g(s)$ is bounded.
-For ordinal (binary) outcomes with finite support, the summation is up to the second largest possible value.
-For example, in Figure \ref{fkxplotfinite}, $f_{H( s;X)}(s)=f_{F(0|X)}(s)$ for the left panel and $f_{H( s;X)}(s)=\sum_{k=0}^{2}f_{F(k|X)}(s)$ for the right panel.
+For ordinal outcomes with a finite support, the summation in \eqref{equ:hdensity} is up to the second largest possible value.
+For example, in Figure~\ref{fkxplotfinite}, $f_{H( s;\mathbf{X})}(s)=f_{F(0\mid \mathbf{X})}(s)$ in the left panel and $f_{H( s;\mathbf{X})}(s)=\sum_{k=0}^{2}f_{F\left(k\mid \mathbf{X}\right)}(s)$ in the right panel.